Uberspace/lab/source/guide_strapi.rst

 Deploy local project on Uberspace
 ---------------------------------

-You can chooose to checkout the Git repostiory on Uberspace or to copy the files manually or via rsync.
+You can chooose to checkout the Git repostiory on Uberspace or to copy the files manually/via rsync.

 Using Git (recommended)
 ***********************

-This is actually the first time, we will connect to our Uberspace.
+This is actually the first time to access your Uberspace.
 So connect to your Uberspace:

 .. code-block:: console